DGolubets/js-module-loader/README.md

 CommonJs: works, but requires more testing.

-I plan to test it for Java compatibility later and will make a Java compartible wrapper if needed.
+I plan to test it for Java compatibility later and will make a Java compatible wrapper if needed.

 # AMD
 AMD Loader is created as follows
 ```
-val loader = AMDScriptLoader(FileModuleReader("src/javascript/amd"))
+val loader = AmdLoader(FileModuleReader("src/javascript/amd"))
 ```
 then it can be used in Scala
 ```